Cmdliner/Gamma/README.md

 - Rm ads on activate to rm from market place
 - Indempotency key on payment; store in redis cache
 - Handle actual refund logic in cron job
 - Seller reject refund enter dispute
 - Send tx receipts with email to seller and buyer for payments and also on ad sponsorship
 - Write tests for auth, product and payment

-## REMEMBER
+## KEY POINTS TO REMEMBER
 - Upload can only error due to client-side errors; upload middleware is very stable
-- Notifications -> bid info, payment, updates (Any product / transaction related event)
+- Notifications -> bid info, paym   ent, updates (Any product / transaction related event)
 - On launch mv to safehaven actual endpoint for payments not sandbox
+- Ads run forever till expiry or till the money reaches the seller's wallet (i.e purchase completed) any active ad at that point is set to completed

 ## Project structure